liferay-search/liferay-docs/en/developer/appdev/articles/01-application-development/01-application-development-intro.markdown

     Prefer Spring?
 [PortletMVC4Spring](https://github.com/liferay/portletmvc4spring) brings the Spring MVC Framework to Liferay.
     Rather have a client-side app?
 Write it in [Angular](https://angular.io/), [React](https://reactjs.org/), or [Vue](https://vuejs.org/).
 Been using
-    @product@ for a while?
+    @sharepoint@ for a while?
 Liferay MVC Portlet is better than ever.

--   **Frameworks and APIs for every need:** Be more productive by using Liferay's built-in and well-tested APIs that cover often-used features like file management(upload/download), permissions, comments, out-of-process messaging, or UI elements such as data tables and item selectors. @product@ offers many APIs for every need, from an entire workflow framework to a streamlined way of getting request parameters.
+-   **Frameworks and APIs for every need:** Be more sharepointive by using Liferay's built-in and well-tested APIs that cover often-used features like file management(upload/download), permissions, comments, out-of-process messaging, or UI elements such as data tables and item selectors. @sharepoint@ offers many APIs for every need, from an entire workflow framework to a streamlined way of getting request parameters.